Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Should You Paint Your Cedar Siding?

 You can paint cedar siding, but that doesn't mean you should.
 Whether or not you paint it depends on your unique situation.
-If the siding was originally prepped and painted correctly and showing only minimal signs of wear, I would repaint, but for siding that was stained previously, I would use stain again, not paint.
+If the siding was originally prepped and painted correctly and shows only minimal signs of wear, I would repaint.
+However, for siding that was stained previously, I would use stain again, not paint.

 I prefer staining unpainted cedar with an acrylic solid stain versus painting it.
 Unlike some exterior paints, the solid stain I use doesn't require primer over bare wood spots.
 When exterior stain starts to go bad, it doesn't peel from the surface as badly as paint.
 I find too that solid stain doesn't mask the natural beauty of cedar as much as paint does.
 Stain is definitely the way to go if you want to minimize future prep work and preserve the natural beauty of the cedar.

 What About Badly Peeling Paint on Cedar?

 In the unfortunate case of paint peeling like crazy all over your siding, you have a lot of work ahead of you.
 The loose paint must be totally removed and sanded down before re-coating with anything.
 Determine what caused the paint to peel in the first place.
 Maybe the surface wasn't primed, low-quality paint was used, or a repaint was neglected for far too long.

-If the paint is peeling so bad that power washing alone removes most of it from the surface, I would remove all of it from the siding and start over with two coats of exterior siding stain, not paint.
+If the paint is peeling so badly that power washing alone removes most of it from the surface, I would remove all of it from the siding and start over with two coats of exterior siding stain, not paint.

 Painting Weathered Cedar Siding

 Surface preparation is critical when painting weathered cedar siding.
 When I say "weathered", I mean siding with color fading and paint peeling in random spots, not all over the house.
 As I explained earlier, if the paint's peeling horribly all over, I would really consider removing all of it and re-coating with two coats of acrylic siding stain.